myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-16T12:38:16.086Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-16T13:56:52.129Z
 >
-> Although if we can complete it on GitHub Discussions, that would be fine :)
+> Thx! 😎

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-16T12:36:46.411Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-16T13:54:41.570Z
 >
-> That’s okay, we’re developers 😁🤝
+> Hello new Bluesky friends, have a nice day 😁🤝

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-16T12:33:03.269Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-16T13:46:30.542Z
 >
-> Yep! 👍
+> The problem with Twitter Forum was that there was too much distance between developers in Twitter and outsiders

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-16T12:32:45.758Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-16T13:28:17.820Z
 >
-> How the labels will be managed is the question for me.
-I would like the labels to function like tags, but I don't want to make the labels in the atproto repository chaotic 🤔
+> What was great about the Twitter Forum in my experience was that users were empowered according to their trust level.
+Even if they were not Twitter staff, they could do more if they contributed to the community, creating a natural environment for developers to help each other out.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-16T12:27:59.337Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-16T12:38:16.086Z
 >
-> Slack and Discord are to be avoided.
-Because these tools are not used by all developers and cannot be reached by searching the Internet.
-Discourse is a good choice for this option, as is Twitter Forum :)
+> Although if we can complete it on GitHub Discussions, that would be fine :)

 ---
 <!-- MY-BSKY_TIMELINE:END -->